Bytebit-Org/roblox-TouchScreenJoysticks/DOCUMENTATION.md

 A `boolean` indicating whether the instance is now visible

 #### Instance methods
-`destroy(): void`\
-Destroys the instance, its renderers, any other associated instances, and disconnects all connections to its signals\
-An instance cannot be re-used after being destroyed

 `setActivationRegion(newRegion: IGuiWindowRegion): void`\
 Sets the activation region of the instance
 ##### Parameters